 U-PASS (Universal Transportation Pass) is available to all UBC students and provides unlimited access to the Kelowna Regional Transit Bus System.
-You will receive a U-Pass decal that will be placed on the back of your student card.
-Decals will be available at the Student Union Office (UNC133).
+U-PASS is available through the Students’ Union.

 You may dispute the alleged violation on the Parking Violation Notice within 14 days of the date on the traffic notice.

-- To dispute a ticket online, login to your parking account using your CWL username and password.
+- The dispute must be submitted directly to the Hearing Officer, where emailed disputes are not accepted.
+To dispute a ticket online, login to your parking account using your CWL username and password.

 If you are a guest on campus and do not have a CWL login, create a guest account to file your dispute.